 …and if that wasn’t enough sugar, it also has

 (Yeah…“Heart Healthy Cereal” …wink- wink)

 So besides all that sugar, could someone please explain to me why this cereal contains Trisodium Phosphate?
-And it’s not just limited to this cereal, it is in fact in many other cereals as well as other foods!
+And it’s not just limited to this cereal; in fact, it is found in many other cereals and other types of food as well!

-Per the Website In R Food, the following speaks about the potential health effects of Trisodium Phosphate:
+Per the Website In R Food, Trisodium Phosphate has the potential for the following adverse health effects:

 “The FDA claims that Trisodium phosphate in certain amounts is not a risk in food, but some reports and agencies have deemed it a hazardous substance.
 The Clean Water Act has taken steps to limit the use of TSP in cleaning supplies because it damages the environment.
 Phosphates are required of the human body, however trisodium phosphate is an inorganic chemical phosphate.
 There are other organic sources of necessary phosphates that are proven to be safe and beneficial for consumption.